Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​<br/>

 ​
-That is mostly out of service until May... or april.. but this is March.
+That is mostly out of service until May... or April.. but this is March.
 As you'll come to find out, March happens to be a less than ideal time to visit this city.
 ​

 ​<br/>